How to Make Office Buildings People-Oriented While Complying with Privacy Regulations such as the GDPR

 - The involvement of employees regarding planning, establishing and operating times of the monitoring and control systems as well as the storage duration of the collected data.

-3 – Stick to the guidelines
+3 – Stick to the to laws and regulations

 4 – Check what kind of data sources you already have